Tax Deductions and Podiatric Care – What Quebec Residents Need to Know for Their Tax Return

 Other Health-Related Tax Credits:

-Additional credits may apply, such as the disability tax credit for severe and prolonged impairments.
+Additional credits, such as the disability tax credit, may apply for severe and prolonged health impairments.

-FAQ: Common Questions on Tax Deductions and Podiatric Care
+FAQ: Common Questions Answered on Tax Deductions and Podiatric Care

 What is the minimum threshold for medical expenses to be eligible in Quebec?

-Expenses must exceed 3% of the family’s net income to qualify for the non-refundable tax credit.
+Medical expenses must exceed 3% of the family’s net income to qualify.

 Are custom orthotics tax deductible in Quebec?

-Yes, prescribed orthotics and specialized footwear can be claimed as medical expenses.
+Yes, prescribed specialized footwear including orthotics can be claimed as medical expenses.

-Can I include my spouse’s or dependent’s medical expenses in my tax return?
+Can I include my spouse’s or a dependent’s medical expenses in my tax return?

-Yes, provided these meet Revenu Québec’s eligibility criteria.
+Yes, provided they meet Revenu Québec’s eligibility criteria.

-Podiatric care is vital for your health and offers tax benefits in Quebec.
-By understanding available credits and deduction strategies, you can maximize your refunds while taking care of your feet.
-For tailored tax advice, consult a professional.
+Podiatric care is essential for well-being and can help reduce your tax burden.
+By understanding available tax credits and employing deduction strategies, you can maximize refunds while caring for your health.
+For personalized tax advice, consult a professional.